Chaotic-Legend/CMP-438-Codes/README.md

 # CMP-438-Codes
-The purpose of this repository is for my CMP 438 college class to save my Xacro programs.
+The purpose of this repository is for my CMP 438 college class to save my Xacro and Arduino programs.